 And many of them are starting to make good money, and they want to invest back into the business – but they can’t do it fast enough.

 One of the largest speed bumps that they hit is taxes.

-You see, when we talk about financial concepts in school, we don’t talk much about taxes, but for most business owners and investors, they have a palpable, real-life impact on their earnings.
+You see, when we talk about financial concepts in school, we don’t talk much about taxes, but most business owners and investors have a palpable, real-life impact on their earnings.

 Think about it – if you take a standard 35% tax rate out of the penny that you double every day, then you come out with a lot less money than you would if you didn’t pay any taxes.

 So, if one penny doubles to two pennies, then you lose one-third of a cent on that day’s gains, which means that you have less money to double the next day.
 As that trend continues for thirty days, you’ll end up with just $20,000 at the end of the month.